2012 UW Health Community Service Award Recipients

 Here at UW Health, we recognize that participation in sports promotes healthy, active lives.
 Special Olympics Wisconsin provides this opportunity for a segment of the population who are more likely to face obesity and health problems than our general population.
 We thank and admire Special Olympics Wisconsin for the continued opportunities they bring to those with cognitive disabilities in the communities we serve.

-Timothy Chybowksi, MD – Big Brothers and Big Sisters of Dane County
+Timothy Chybowski, MD – Big Brothers and Big Sisters of Dane County

 Dr. Tim Chybowski has been a volunteer with the Big Brothers, Big Sisters of Dane County, an organization whose mission is "to help children reach their full potential through professionally supported, one-to-one mentoring relationships."